bellokin/EmergencytrackerFrontend-/README.md

 - **React Native**: For building the cross-platform mobile app.
 - **Expo**: For development, testing, and building the application.
 - **Django**: For backend services, managing user data, authentication, and handling API requests.
-- **GPS and Accelerometer APIs**: For location tracking and motion detection.
+- **GPS and Accelerometer Library**: For location tracking and motion detection.
 - **Text Messaging and Email APIs**: For sending emergency alerts to contacts.

 ## Contributing